Difficult13/dooglys-adapter/README.md

 > As you have already understood, the library will throw exceptions for any unexpected behavior.

+## Exceptions

+In case of unexpected behavior of the program, the following exceptions will be thrown:

+- EmptyElementException - it is thrown when trying to perform an operation with an empty object (not saved in Dooglys);
+- NotExistClassException - it is thrown out when trying to create a non-existent entity;
+- RequestException - a wrapper around the GuzzleHttp request, which is issued in case of network errors and response codes other than 200;

 ## Manual

 ### Dooglys Setting